ArkEcosystem/AIPs/AIPS/aip-29.md

 ```

 Queries like this will allow us to do searches on the `meta` information of a transaction without having to add real columns through migrations.

-### Event Hooks

-In order to allow even more control over what happens before and after doing certain things we could implement event hooks for transactions like `beforeSerialise/afterSerialise` or  `beforeApply/afterApply` which will offer more fine grained control over what happens at certain points of the processing.

 ## Note